dddb05593592ceb451ef25c77a4f3a20.jpg

 OYHL provides in-depth modules covering the U.S. history we all need to know.
 Students come to appreciate that we live in history and develop greater awareness.
 This can transform their lives and equip them to make a difference in their communities and eventually the country.

-• A Nation of Immigrants: Past, Present, Future
+• American Immigrant Nation: Past, Present, Future

 • American Women, 1848 to Now: Ownership, Leadership, and Rights